pnparadise/openlist-assistant/README.md

 #### Background Script (`background.js`)

 - Intercepts magnet links from address bar navigation
-- Manages authentication tokens from localStorage
+- Manages settings-based authentication
 - Makes API calls to OpenList
 - Stores download history and settings
 - Uses webNavigation API to catch magnet link navigation

 #### Popup Interface (`popup.html`, `popup.js`, `popup.css`)

-- Shows connection and authentication status
+- Shows real-time connection and authentication status
 - Provides manual download functionality
-- Allows configuration of settings
+- Allows configuration of settings with immediate feedback
-- Displays recent downloads
+- Displays recent downloads with real-time updates
+- Multi-page interface (Main, Manual Download, Settings)

 ### Permissions

 The extension requires the following permissions:

-- `activeTab`: Access to the current tab
+- `activeTab`: Access to the current tab for magnet link detection
 - `storage`: Store settings and download history
-- `scripting`: Execute scripts for confirmation dialogs and localStorage access
+- `scripting`: Execute scripts for magnet link counting
 - `notifications`: Show download notifications
 - `webNavigation`: Intercept navigation events for magnet links
-- `tabs`: Access tab information for magnet link handling
+- `host_permissions: <all_urls>`: Make API calls to user-configured endpoints

+## Status Indicators

+### Connection Status
+- **Connected**: API endpoint and token are configured
+- **Disconnected**: Missing endpoint or token configuration
+- **Error**: Extension or network issues

+### Auth Status
+- **Valid**: Token successfully authenticated with `/api/me`
+- **Invalid**: Token authentication failed
+- **Missing**: No token configured
+- **Error**: Network or API errors

 ## Troubleshooting

-### No Auth Token Found

-- Make sure you're logged in to your openlist website
+### Configuration Issues

+- **"Please complete endpoint & token first"**: Configure both API endpoint and token in Settings
-- Check that the token is stored in localStorage with key "token"
+- **Connection Status "Disconnected"**: Check that both endpoint and token are filled in Settings
-- Try refreshing the token using the "Refresh Token" button
+- **Auth Status "Invalid"**: Verify your token is correct (get from OpenList: Settings → Other → Token)

-### Connection Failed
+### Connection Problems

-- Verify the API endpoint is correct (openlist site)
+- Verify the API endpoint URL is correct (your OpenList domain)
 - Check your internet connection
 - Ensure OpenList service is accessible
+- Try saving settings again to refresh connection status

 ### Magnet Links Not Detected

 - Make sure you're pasting the magnet link directly into the address bar
-- Check that the magnet link format is valid (starts with magnet:?xt=urn:btih:)
+- Check that the magnet link format is valid (starts with `magnet:?xt=urn:btih:`)
 - Try reloading the extension if navigation interception isn't working

 ### Downloads Not Appearing

 - Check the OpenList web interface for download status
 - Verify your download path and tool settings
-- Review the Recent Downloads section in the popup
+- Review the downloads list in the extension popup
+- Ensure your token has proper permissions

 ## Security

-- The extension only accesses localStorage from the openlist domain
-- Authentication tokens are retrieved from localStorage and not stored permanently by the extension
+- Authentication tokens are stored securely in extension settings
-- All API communications use HTTPS
+- All API communications use HTTPS when configured
 - No sensitive data is transmitted to third parties
+- Extension follows principle of least privilege with minimal permissions

 ## Support